alimx07/Distributed_Microservices_Backend/readme.md

 #### Why Token Bucket ?

 There are different [RateLimiting algorithms](https://blog.algomaster.io/p/rate-limiting-algorithms-explained-with-code).
-Compared to the other popular rate limiting algorithms like **Leaky Bucket** and **Sliding Window**, the **Token Bucket** has clear pros for handling our users interactions (posts, likes, and comments).
+But, compared to the other popular rate limiting algorithms like **Leaky Bucket** and **Sliding Window**, the **Token Bucket** has clear pros for handling our users interactions (posts, likes, and comments) as:

 - **Token Bucket**
   The basic idea of the token bucket allows bursts of user activity up to the number of tokens available in the bucket within a time window, which means users can perform multiple actions quickly without being blocked, making it in other words *natural for our interactions*.